Anabra/junicamp-c-exam/theory.md

 The structure of the table should be optimal (the less time it takes to reach an element the better)

 ## In general, which data structure would be faster to sort: an array or a linked list?
 Why?
 (2p)
+An array, as its elements are loaded into memory, so it does not hve to jump betweeen different locations of memory.

 ## What happens to unfreed memory when the program terminates?
 (1p)
 It leakes, which will result in less unused memory, and it can also fragment the unused parts.